Sergei Rachmaninoff

 Born into a musical family, Rachmaninoff began learning the piano at the age of four.
 He studied piano and composition at the Moscow Conservatory, from which he graduated in 1892, having already written several compositions.
-In 1897, following the disastrous premiere of his Symphony No. 1, Rachmaninoff entered a four-year depression and composed little, until supportive therapy allowed him to complete his well-received Piano Concerto No. 2 in 1901.
+In 1897, following the disastrous premiere of his Symphony No. 1, Rachmaninoff entered a four-year depression and composed little, until supportive therapy allowed him to complete his very well-received Piano Concerto No. 2 in 1901.
 Rachmaninoff went on to become conductor of the Bolshoi Theatre from 1904 to 1906, and relocated to Dresden, Germany, in 1906.
 He later embarked upon his first tour of the United States as a concert pianist in 1909.

 After the Russian Revolution, Rachmaninoff and his family left Russia permanently, settling in New York in 1918.
 Following this, he spent most of his time touring as a pianist in the US and Europe, from 1932 onwards spending his summers at his villa in Switzerland.
 During this time, Rachmaninoff's primary occupation was performing, and his compositional output decreased significantly, completing just six works after leaving Russia.
 By 1942, his declining health led him to move to Beverly Hills, California, where he died from melanoma in 1943.